waxim/slimmvc/readme.md

   </tr>
 </table>

 Controllers can also control the http_code they wish to send, as explained above.
-Events are explained below.
+Events are explained above.

 ## Events
 SlimMVC contains extensive Event support, which is provided by an edited version of Eric Barnes' [CodeIgniter-Events](https://github.com/ericbarnes/CodeIgniter-Events) to make the code as extenable as possible, instead of